 As an alternative, you can create a physical barrier between the fish being bullied by inserting a piece of glass inside the aquarium.
 The glass needs to be precisely equal to the width and height of the tank.

 This also comes handy when fish have mated and newly born fish need protection from bigger fish that can gobble them up at the very first chance.

 Another method is to isolate the bully for a few days inside a smaller container with proper air inlets.
 This will get the bully confused about its territory and let the fish that was being distressed ease inside the environment.
 Once things have calmed down, release the fish and check its behavior.
 If the need arises, isolate her again.

 10) Cleaning the tank

-Apart from cleaning the water, you need to clean the walls of aquarium glass as algae builds up on it.
-They rob the aquatic plants of the much-needed nutrition and also pose health concerns for fish.
-There are different tools that can be used to clean the tank like scrub brushes and algae magnet to remove it without having to put your hands inside the tank.
+Apart from cleaning the water, you need to clean the walls of the aquarium glass as algae build up on it.
+They rob the aquatic plants of much-needed nutrition and also pose health concerns for fish.
+There are different tools that can be used to clean the tank-like scrub brushes and algae magnet to remove it without having to put your hands inside the tank.
 Or you can take a piece of sponge used to clean the aquarium glass to clean it.